argejbp/fem_python/README.md

   - matrix_assembly_1D.py: It builds up the Stiffness matrix and Load vector (At this time, heat Transfer only)
   - boundary_conditions_1D_elements.py: Modifies the stiffness matrix and load vector to apply boundary conditions (At this time, heat Transfer only)

+07/02/2021 Update

+Uploaded files:
+  - femp_python1D.pdf: It's a file describing the stiffness matrix of every element in matrix_assembly_1D.py

+A few errors were captured in matrix_assembly_1D.py during tests of Heat Transfer modules, these were modified in the uploaded file